react-navigation/react-navigation.github.io/versioned_docs/version-5.x/upgrading-from-4.x.md

 However, if you're starting a new project, we recommend to use the latest version instead of React Navigation 4.

+If you are upgrading from older versions of navigators, you should take a look at the guide for [upgrading to React Navigation 4](../version-4.x/upgrading-from-3.x.md) first, especially the part for [upgrading packages](../version-4.x/upgrading-from-3.x.md#upgrading-packages).

 ## Package names

 For React Navigation 5, we went with scoped packages (e.g. `@react-navigation/stack`).
 It distinguishes them from previous versions and makes it harder to accidentally mix v4 and v5 packages.
 The following are the new equivalent package names: